 Agave is a succulent plant native to the American Southwest.
-It is an evergreen plant that grows new rings of leaves each years to reach a mature height of 5 to 7 feet and a mature spread of 8 to 12 feet.
-The plant can take as many as 40 years to bloom, and promptly dies after blooming.
-The blooms emerge on a tall stem that resembles asparagus but grows up to 30 feet tall.
+It is an evergreen plant that grows new rings of leaves each year to reach a mature height of 5 to 7 feet and a mature spread of 8 to 12 feet.
+Taking as many as 40 years to bloom, agave dies soon after.
+The blooms emerge on a tall stem that resembles asparagus and can grow up to 30 feet tall.

 Wrap a rope around the agave plant as near the root mass as possible.
 The rope should set down into the leaves, and be held in place by the leaves above and below it.
 The two ends of the rope will work like handles that give you leverage and a way to carry or drag the agave.

 Pull the agave out of the ground with the strings.
 Grasp both ends of the string and walk backward, pulling as you go, so the agave lifts out of the ground and slides across the surface of the soil.

 Dispose of agave the way you would normally dispose of garden waste, for example, by placing it in a trash bag and throwing it out with your regular trash.
 Because of the agave's size, you may need to cut it apart and throw away all the pieces.

 Avoid composting agave because the thorns can present a prickly situation for gardeners and plants when spreading compost in the future.
 Succulents take root easily and any plant parts in the compost could grow into new plants.
 Also, because agave is poisonous, it's best not to leave it anywhere it can cause damage.

 Remove agave pups, or young plants, as they emerge in the soil surrounding the removal site.
 Baby agave can grow from any little piece of root left in the soil after the removal.
 Always wear gloves when removing the pups.